AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   The value of the property is still full-text indexed when set to false, but it will never show up in an excerpt for its parent node.
 If set to true then property value would be stored separately within index causing the index size to increase.
-So set it to true only if you make use of excerpt feature
+So, set it to true only if you make use of excerpt feature

 nodeScopeIndex
 : Control whether the value of a property should be part of fulltext index.
 That